web3db/Documentation/docs/DESIGN_QA.md

 ## 8. User Experience
 **Q:** What is the Phase 1 user flow?
-**A:** Login → fill profile (sex, age, BMI) → consent → see marketplace → agree to buyer requirement → buyer approves → data shared.
+**A:** Login → fill profile (sex, age, BMI) → consent → see marketplace → agree to buyer requirement  → data shared.

 **Q:** What features will the user app include in Phase 1?
 **A:** Marketplace view, sharing page, settings, gamification (credits, badges).